tkhrk1010/sls/README.md

 Docker for ServerlessFramework

 # How to use
+0. cd to your serverless project

 1. clone this

-2. create .env and add credential
+2. create .env and write credential

-    There is sample env-sample
+    copy env-sample and replace name and credential

     ※ confirm .env is added in .gitignore